-Company benefits & flexibiliy
+Company benefits & flexibility

-Comprehensive programmes designed to promote the flexibility of working times and locations (flexible working time models, part-time working, and our mobile working and teleworking offerings where operational requirements permit), plus a broad range of support measures to help employees achieve a positive work-family and work-care balance, and our health management activities, make it easier for our staff to organise their work and increase our attractiveness as an employer.
+Comprehensive programmes promoting flexible working times and locations (flexible working time models, part-time working, and our mobile working and teleworking offerings where operational requirements permit), plus a broad range of support measures to help employees achieve a positive work-family and work-care balance make it easier for our staff to organise their work.
+In addition, Aareal Bank Group's comprehensive range of health-promoting measures - which cover information, risk prevention, exercise and ergonomics, nutrition, mental health and relaxation, and which are based on employees' current needs in all cases - increases our attractiveness as an employer.